kupehtci/DOCUMENTATION/NETWORKING/SMTP.md

 ### DATA FORMAT

 Data in a basic SMTP email is just ASCII message being simple and limited.
-In order to expand the number of characters available in a message, [[MIME]]  is used and defined for different parts of the email in order to be able to send special media.
+In order to expand the number of characters available in a message, [[NETWORKING/MIME]]  is used and defined for different parts of the email in order to be able to send special media.